- Branded customer-facing support site

-Also, check out our Pinterest page of beautiful Help Centers for inspiration.
+Be sure to check out Pinterest page of beautiful Help Centers for inspiration.

 - Adjust the look and feel of the Help Center in setup mode.

-- Customize your Help Center.
-If you're a web designer or a web-savvy administrator, you can make more extensive customizations by editing the page code (see Using themes and templates to customize your Help Center).
+Customize your Help Center.
+If you're a web designer or a web-savvy administrator, you can make more extensive customizations by editing the page code (see Customizing your Help Center theme).
 Also, check out the Help Center tips from our community.

 Only agents and administrators can access the Help Center while it's in setup mode.
-To see what the Help Center looks like to end-users or anonymous users, click Preview in the Theme editor when customizing the Help Center, then select a role in the lower-right corner of your Help Center.
+To see what your Help Center looks like to end users or anonymous users, see Previewing your Help Center.